Tyrn/wei/the-insider-en.typ

      Shavash  usually  received Weians  in the Pavilion of White  Creeks and Earthmen  in the Red Pavilion.
-They claimed that  these  places  had magical properties  - when  Mr. Shavash received  Weians  in the Pavilion  of  White Creeks  he  discoursed one  way, but  when  he received Earthmen  in the Red Pavilion his  speeches were very different.
+They claimed that  these  places  had magical properties---when  Mr. Shavash received  Weians  in the Pavilion  of  White Creeks  he  discoursed one  way, but  when  he received Earthmen  in the Red Pavilion his  speeches were very different.
 For  instance,  when  questioned about the  reasons for the Empire's poverty in the Pavilion of White Creeks,